How To Analyse Facebook Ad Performance: Link Clicks Vs Landing Page Views

 how to analyse facebook ad performance: link clicks vs landing page views

-When you are spending money on lead generation through Facebook (FB) ads, you want to know how well those paid ads are performing as accurately as possible.
-Through data analysis, you can determine not only if you are making a good investment, but you can also monitor the impact of tweaks and changes to your targeting parameters and campaign content.
+When spending money on lead generation through Facebook (FB) ads, you want to know how well those paid ads perform as accurately as possible.
+Through data analysis, you can determine if you are making a good investment and monitor the impact of tweaks and changes to your targeting parameters and campaign content.

-There are plenty of available metrics you can tap into to get a read on how well your FB ad campaign is doing, but with so many, all offering different types of information about your ad performance, it can be confusing to know what data you are supposed to be analysing.
+There are plenty of available metrics you can tap into to get a read on how well your FB ad campaign is doing, but with so many, all offering different types of information about your ad performance, it can be not very clear to know what data you are supposed to be analysing.

 Here’s the definitive answer on what works best between Link Clicks and Landing Page Views: Landing Page Views win, hands down.